verisoul/react-native-facematch-sample-app/README.md

 ## Documentation

-See [Proof of Human Docs](https://docs.verisoul.ai/page/proof-of-human) for more information
+See [FaceMatch docs](https://docs.verisoul.ai/page/proof-of-human) for more information